Breaking-C0de/documentation/docs/contracts/BaseInsurancePolicy.md

     /**
     @dev function withdraw
-    @notice this function is used to withdraw the fund from policy, function can be overidden to implement custom withdrawal logic */
+    @notice this function is used to withdraw the fund from policy, function can be overridden to implement custom withdrawal logic */
     function withdraw() public payable virtual onlyAdmin isNotTerminated {
         uint256 withdrawableAmount = s_policy.totalCoverageByPolicy;